Gibber13/blogs.nearinfinity.com/README.md

 ```
 title: A Great Title

-# This title with a colon would need to be
-title: "A Greater Title: Part 2"
+title: "A Greater Title: Part 2"  # This title needs to be surrounded in quotes
 ```

 Syntax Highlighting